TuringLang/MCMCTempering.jl/README.md

 | :warning: WARNING          |
 |:---------------------------|

-This package is currently under development and non-functional.
+This package is currently under development.
 Details below are subject to change.

 # MCMCTempering.jl